eodash/eodash/tests/README.md

 2. Is it one widget's rendering, props, or events? `tests/component/`.
 Assert what the widget hands to the mocked boundary, not what happens behind it.
 3. Does it need widgets, store, map, and network working together? `tests/template/`.
 One user-driven flow per feature, asserting hardcoded values from a pinned indicator.
 4. Is it the CLI or the build? `tests/cli/`.
+5. Is it "how long does this take", not "does this work"? `tests/bench/`.
+See [Benchmarks](#benchmarks), a benchmark is not a test and has its own rules.

 Guidelines to avoid duplicate coverage: